 Non-Pharmacological Possibilities for Treating Female Sexual Dysfunction Now on the Horizon

+There has been a tremendous amount of attention paid of late to the potential usefulness of pharmaceutical options for Female Sexual Dysfunction (FSD).
 However, little, if no attention, has been paid to non-pharmaceutical options for treating organically based FSD.
 Up to now, the only option that has been investigated for women is a clitoral therapy device called the EROS-CTD.
 This device actually creates a gentle suction over the clitoris and the surrounding tissue, with the intention of increasing blood flow to the area and enhancing lubrication and sensation.

 The principle behind this device is the idea that clitoral stimulation and tumescence (engorgement due to increased blood flow) play an important role in female sexual arousal and overall sexual satisfaction.
 In normally responsive females, engorgement occurs when sexual arousal results in smooth muscle relaxation and arterial wall dilation within the clitoris.
 The CTD device was designed to not only increase blood flow and therefore sensation and lubrication, but also to potentially serve a therapeutic purpose, enhancing overall clitoral blood flow over time.

-The EROS-CTD was evaluated in a two center pilot study of 25 patients, 8 pre-menopausal and 6 post-menopausal women with complaints of Female Sexual Arousal Disorder (FSAD), and 4 pre-menopausal and 7 post-menopausal women with no sexual function complaints.
-The goal was to evaluate the safety and efficacy of the EROS-CTD treatment for enhancing subjective arousal in women with sexual arousal disorder in the areas of: genital sensation, vaginal lubrication, ability to reach orgasm and general sexual satisfaction.
+The EROS-CTD was evaluated in a two-center pilot study of 25 patients, 8 pre-menopausal and 6 post-menopausal women with complaints of Female Sexual Arousal Disorder (FSAD), and 4 pre-menopausal and 7 post-menopausal women with no sexual function complaints.
+The goal was to evaluate the safety and efficacy of the EROS-CTD treatment for enhancing subjective arousal in women with sexual arousal disorder in the areas of genital sensation, vaginal lubrication, ability to reach orgasm and general sexual satisfaction.

 A complete medical history and physical examination was performed on each patient and a brief psychosexual history was taken by a sex therapist to be certain that there was not a primary emotional or relational basis for the woman's complaint.
 This was because no drug therapy or device will prove useful to a woman who's sexual function complaints are based on relational or emotional factors.
 Patients who had a history of depression, unresolved sexual abuse, hypoactive sexual desire disorder (not caused by sexual function complaints), diabetes, dyspareunia or certain other risk factors were excluded from the study.